 - Normalize (I’m not the only one); and

 - Demystify (I’ll share what I know with others).

-Not only did if find this brilliant (I love finding vocabulary that helps me better explain things), but it’s a truth that I can see has played over and over again in my life.
-It doesn’t always appear in that order, more often #2, normalizing, hits me first
+Not only did I find this brilliant (I love finding the vocabulary that helps me better explain things), but it’s a truth that I can see has played over and over again in my life.
+It doesn’t always appear in that order, more often #2, normalizing, hits me first.

 For me, normalizing is the biggest thing we can do for each other, but unless we have the courage to share our stories then we’re always going to feel alone in our struggles.
 (Maybe that is why I love Mel Robbins and Brené so much – they normalize the feelings that I have by reminding me that it’s normal to have doubt, fears, and insecurities.)

 Knowing that I’m not the only one helps me to write about my struggles.
 Knowing that one person’s story helped me be more courageous is one reason I write.
 Knowing that I’m being sold products to help a company/companies profit from my insecurities helps me remember who I am and my power.

 Practicing critical awareness in all areas we feel shame will help us rise above them.
 And it’s important that we are diligent about practicing our whole lives.
 It’s something I’ve (unknowingly) been putting into practice and I am more confident in myself than I’ve ever been.
 But as I’m always seeking to grow, and now that I know there’s a process, I plan on being more diligent in my practice.

 Where have you felt/thought you were the only one but discovered you weren’t the only one?
 How did that discovery impact your life?